 • Draw a picture from the story

-Include different options so that learners have a choice.
+Include different options so that learners have a choice and autonomy.
 Learners are often more motivated and interested when they’ve chosen their own challenge.

 Why not try a summer readathon?
-You can create a special reward chart and set the challenge to read a new Ladybird Readers book every week.
-Try and include a range of titles to keep it varied and interesting:
+You can create a special reward chart and set the challenge to read a new Ladybird Readers book every week during school holidays.
+Try and include a range of books to keep it varied and interesting:

-To make reading feel like even more of a fun holiday activity, you could work your way through some of the titles below, which all share the theme of summer and holidays.
+To make reading feel like even more of a fun holiday activity, you could work your way through some of the books below, which all share the theme of summer and holidays.